juancadile/PyETR-myfork/docs/getting_started/view_construction.md

 It is specified in PyETR as a list of atoms *without any delimiters*.
 Thus the two states in the example each consist of two atoms, one has `k()` and `t()` and the other has `a()` and `q()`.
 All atoms in PyETR consist of a string of ordinary characters followed by (possibly empty) matching parentheses, thus the parsing of a string representing a state into a list of strings representing atoms is unambiguous, despite the lack of delimiters.

+!!! info
+    The empty state is written `0`.

 Atoms written with an empty pair of parentheses correspond to the atoms in Chapter 2 of *Reason & Inquiry*, which act a like the literals of propositional logic.
 In the book, the view from the example is written more like this: